JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 # Data Monitoring

 In the Data Monitoring Panel you'll find three plots as well as some labels. *Last trial avg WBF:*{:.gui-txt} will display, at the end of each trial, your fly's average wing beat frequency for that trial.
-To the right of this you'll see *Bad Trials/Conditions:*{:.gui-txt} and *Trial*{:.gui-txt}, *Condition*{:.gui-txt}, and *Repetition*{:.gui-txt} labels.
-These used to display the details of any condition that was marked as bad, but in the interest of speed we have removed this feature.
-These labels will be removed in future versions.
+Note that the items in the Data Monitoring panel will only update if you are using the run protocol called `G4_default_run_protocol_streaming.m`.

 There are three axes visible in this panel.